1. Contacts

 Filter

-You can filter contacts by type, address_hash, and child properties.
+You can filter contacts by location_id, address_hash, group_id, and metadata properties.

 • address_hash - Add a PackageX address hash to filter all contacts in that location.